Goree Island (Gorée Island)

 Most likely no one was living in this dry island before the coming of Europeans.
 Locals named the island – Barsaguiche.

-Portuguese founded small settlement on the island in 1444.
-They built small stone chapel and here was established small settlement and cemetery, they named the island – Ilha de Palma.
+Portuguese founded a small settlement on the island in 1444.
+They built a small stone chapel and here was established small settlement and cemetery, they named the island – Ilha de Palma.